Utile

 Jones Beach Energy & Nature Center Graphics

 While at the Jones Beach Energy & Nature center, I prepared for the public opening of the center, reviewing graphics, producing print materials, and reviewing and coordinating online presence with a web developer for squarespace and eventbrite.
-One of the graphics I produced was a 3D Map of the center as a guide for the audiotour.
-The audiotour takes a visitor through the center and the gardens.
-I also established a social media presence and created design guidelines for the staff.

 Jones Beach x Parley

-Product / Graphic Design | Jones Beach Energy & Nature Center | 2020
+Product / Graphic Design | Jones Beach Energy & Nature Center, 2020

 The Jones Beach Energy & Nature Center, located in Long Island New York, worked with Parley for the Oceans and local artist James Prosek to offer unique Ocean Plastic® tote bags that help remove marine plastic waste from the world’s oceans.
 In my role, I brought forward this idea and used a digitized version of the artwork provided by the artist to create a variation of the piece for print on the bags.
 As a center that is literally steps away from the ocean, I selected this brand for their ethical production of merchandise.
 The use of this brand is in line with the goals of the Jones Beach Center, to be more concerned with environmental impact rather that just environmental appreciation.